Online Learning Strategies

 - Things move quickly in an emergency situation.
 Instructors, students, and staff may be operating in unfamiliar ways, so be kind and diligent with your communication.
 Ask for feedback, be open to phone communication, don’t be afraid to ask for clarification, and reach out before spending too much time on tasks.

-- Canvas courses need to be published in order for you to see them.
+- Canvas courses need to be published for you to see them.
 If you can’t see your course on your Canvas Dashboard or Courses menu, reach out to your instructor to make sure it has been published.

 - Even though your course is online, you are still required to adhere to the University of Missouri student code of conduct.
 If you haven't taken a moment, please read it here.